ASHOKLEY

 ((Chandini.M@thomsonreuters.com; https://www.linkedin.com/in/chandini-monnappa-8a37b013b/;))

-India's Ashok Leyland to spend over $571 million for EV battery production
+India's Ashok Leyland to invest over $571 million in EV battery production

 ($1 = 87.5060 Indian rupees)